-Our Emergency Medical Technician (EMT) program will prepare you to become a first responder in emergency situations.
-Coursework covers topic such as assessment, treatment of injuries, and proper use of equipment.
+Our Emergency Medical Technician (EMT) program will prepare you to become a first responder in emergencies.
+Coursework covers topics such as assessment, treatment of injuries, and proper use of equipment.
 EMT certification classes are held every fall, spring, and summer semester.
 You must be at least 16 years of age to sit for the certification exam.

 To be accepted you will need a satisfactory score on the pre-admission test measuring reading, comprehension, vocabulary, and basic math skills.
 You will be allowed two attempts per course to achieve a satisfactory score on the pre-admission test.

-Deadlines for admission/pre-admission testing is six weeks prior to the start of any EMT class (onsite or offsite).
+Deadlines for admission/pre-admission testing is 8 weeks before the start of any EMT class (onsite or offsite).

 Learn more about the functional position description for the EMT [PDF].